American citizens, U.S. national, permanent residents, refugees, or those who reside

 Because circumstances change, all scholarships and work-study grants must be renewed after the initial period.
 No renewal is automatic; it is the student’s own responsibility to re-apply: renewal form

-Early Consideration Discounts
+Early Consideration Discount

-Who may apply: New Undergraduate Students
+Who may apply: New Graduate Students

-Webster University Leiden (WUL) offers merit and need-based scholarships to new, full-time undergraduate students.
+Webster University Leiden (WUL) offers merit and need-based scholarships to new, full-time graduate students.
 Applicants must demonstrate excellent prior academic performance (minimum GPA of 3.0 on the American 4.0 scale), extracurricular activities and leadership potential, or demonstrate need.
 The scholarship is renewable at the end of the Academic Year if the awardee maintains continuous full-time enrollment at Webster Leiden and meets or exceeds the required cumulative grade point average of 3.0.
 The scholarship award normally is either in the amount of 15% or 25% of tuition costs and may vary per student.

 Application deadline: April 15 for applicants wishing to start in Fall; November 1 for those wishing to start in Spring.